signalfx/integrations/win-perfcounter/README.md

 ### DESCRIPTION

 PerfCounterReporter is a Windows service for reporting Windows Performance Counters to SignalFx.
+Use this to monitor infrastructure of Windows hosts, including CPU, disk, memory and network.

 This code is based on/inspired by [PerfTap](https://github.com/Iristyle/PerfTap) as a means of sending performance data to a monitoring system.